-In this painting called ‘Whangaroa rising’ Hine nui te po demonstrates to us the stages of consciousness she transverses.
+In this painting called ‘Whaingaroa rising’ Hine nui te po demonstrates to us the stages of consciousness she transverses.
+Herstory ignites within me a sense of connection that guides my spiritual nature to a central place.
+Where language is visual and metaphor reigns.

 Transformation: Hine-ahu-one (the first women) created from the fertile red clay found on the pubic area of Papatuanuku.